phys-sim-book/mdbook-src/src/lec25.7.2-linear_demo.md

 Following the precomputation steps outlined in the methodology, we used the Finite Element Method to assemble the global mass ($\mathbf{M}$) and stiffness ($\mathbf{K}$) matrices.
 After applying fixed boundary conditions to one end of the beam, we solved the generalized eigenvalue problem ($\mathbf{K}\mathbf{x} = \lambda\mathbf{M}\mathbf{x}$) to find the lowest-frequency mode shapes ($\mathbf{\psi}_i$) and their corresponding frequencies ($\omega_i = \sqrt{\lambda_i}$).

 The resulting modes were visualized by animating the beam's deformation according to $\mathbf{\psi}_i\sin(\omega_i t)$.
-The animation, shown in Figure X, displays the first six modes for the following parameter values:
+The animation below displays the first six modes for the following parameter values:

 ```py
 E = 5e7   # Young's modulus